ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 ![fig2]({{ '/assets/ml_energy/ai-ml-dl.png' }})

-## What is AI?
+# What is AI?

 The pursuit of artificial intelligence (AI) is older than modern computing.
-The dream of making intelligent machines that can solve our problems is the primary motivation of many researchers.
+Making intelligent machines that can solve our problems is a dream of many researchers.

 This section will answer:

+- where does intelligence stop and automation begin?
 - is an elevator an AI?
--

-Where does intelligence stop and automation begin?
+The term *artificial* is clear - machines, computer programs.
+Intelligence however is more complex.

-### What is intelligence?
+## What is intelligence?

 We find two concepts useful to understand intelligence - competence & comprehension: